d-sektionen/backend/README.md

 python3 -m venv .venv
 ```

-**Note: The rest of the guide will assume that you have activated the
+**Note**: The rest of the guide will assume that you have activated the
-virtual environment using `source .venv/bin/activate` in your terminal.**
+virtual environment using `source .venv/bin/activate` in your terminal.

 #### Windows